foxyproxy/browser-extension/README.md

 ## FoxyProxy Older Versions

+- Older versions can also be installed in normal Firefox for Android (must enable debug menu)
 - Go to: https://addons.mozilla.org/firefox/addon/foxyproxy-standard/versions/
 - Download the desired version

 ## Install add-on from file

-- Go to:  Android Nightly menu -> Settings -> Advanced -> Install add-on from file
+- Go to: menu -> Settings -> Advanced -> Install add-on from file

 ---